carlrafting/vanillapod/readme.md

 Lightweight library for building vanilla JavaScript components...

+__NOTE: ⚠ vanillapod is not used in production at the moment, and is missing some essential features.__

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->